intel/intel-extension-for-pytorch/README.md

 ## Model Zoo

 Use cases that had already been optimized by Intel engineers are available at [Model Zoo for Intel® Architecture](https://github.com/IntelAI/models/tree/pytorch-r2.0-models).
 A bunch of PyTorch use cases for benchmarking are also available on the [Github page](https://github.com/IntelAI/models/tree/pytorch-r2.0-models/benchmarks#pytorch-use-cases).
-You can get performance benefits out-of-box by simply running scipts in the Model Zoo.
+You can get performance benefits out-of-box by simply running scripts in the Model Zoo.

 ## License